awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 parameters:
   AutomationAssumeRole:
     type: String
     description: "(Optional) The ARN of the role that allows Automation to perform the actions on your behalf."
     default: ''
-  ImageName:
-    type: String
-    description: "(Optional) Image Name to launch ec2 instance with."
-    default: "Windows_Server-2016-English-Full-Base-2018.07.11"
 mainSteps:
 - name: getImageId
   action: aws:executeAwsApi